ddceruti/ddceruti.github.io/about.md

 ### Research interests

 My research interests are modeling and optimization of (chemical process) systems with first-principle, data-driven or hybrid approaches.
 My main goal is to use the knwoledge provided by these tools to optimize and design more sustainable processes of all sorts while applying a systems engineering perspective.
 Therefore, I am interested in sustainability metrics, programming, mathematical optimization, machine learning models, amongst others.
-I am currently completing a 6-month reasearch stay at the SUPERLAB at the ETH Zürich and looking for a suitable PhD-programmfor me beginning April 2022.
+I am currently completing a 6-month reasearch stay at the SUPERLAB at the ETH Zürich and looking for a suitable PhD-programme for me beginning April 2022.

 ### CV